kensho-pilkey/TreeView/README.md

-# Random Number Factory - Tree View Web Application
+# Tree View Web Application

 ## Overview
-Random Number Factory is a real-time interactive web application that allows users to create, manage, and visualize a tree structure of "factories" that generate random numbers.
+The Tree View Web Application is a real-time interactive web application that allows users to create, manage, and visualize a tree structure of "factories" that generate random numbers.
 The application features a responsive UI with a main tree view showing factories and their randomly generated child nodes.

 ## Features